stashed/docs/docs/concepts/crds/backupconfiguration.md

 #### spec.backupHistoryLimit

-`spec.backupHistoryLimit` specifies number of `BackupSession` and its associate resources (Job,PVC etc.) to keep for debugging purpose.
+`spec.backupHistoryLimit` specifies the number of `BackupSession` and its associate resources (Job, PVC etc.) to keep for debugging purpose.
 The default value of this field is 1.
-Stash will cleanup old `BackupSession` and it's associate resources after each backup according to `backupHistoryLimit`.
+Stash will cleanup the old `BackupSession` and it's associate resources after each backup according to `backupHistoryLimit`.

 #### spec.task